 Password at my.vt.edu.

-To connect to the VT-Wireless network, follow the instructions for your
+To connect to the VT-Wireless network, follow the manual configuration instructions at 4Help.

 For VT-Wireless users who previously used a NetCert, it is important to